Qowaiv/Qowaiv/README.Custom.SVO.md

     public override Regex Pattern => new("^([A-Z][0-9])+$");
 }
 ```

-In this example by ensuring that all chars representing the SVO are alpha-numeric.

 ### Overriding the validation method
 For more complex scenarios, the first options provided might not be sufficient.